 3. Security across remote locations and devices

-VPNs are not a fixed software that only protects the one device it was originally bought for.
+VPNs are not fixed software that only protects the one device it was originally bought for.
 This software can be used across multiple locations and devices, to secure and encrypt data on as many devices as you need.

 While every VPN provider has slightly different packages, generally you are able to secure a high number of devices across all major countries.
 Whether you have a team of five, or fifty, a VPN is a must if you manage your business from home, where you can secure data no matter your employees’ locations.